-According to the 2006-2008 American Community Survey, approximately 3.6% of work commuters in Alameda County walked to work, an increase from 3.2% in 2000.
-This represents a significant 14% growth in the number of daily pedestrian commuters, from 21,900 to 25,000 people.
+According to the 2006-2010 American Community Survey, approximately 3.61% of work commuters in Alameda County walked to work, an increase from 3.23% in 2000.
+This represents a 12% growth in the number of daily pedestrian commuters over the past decade.